This is one attempted answer to my last post: Africa of tomorrow: So many questions left unanswered

 That time, as far as Africa is concerned is obsolete.
 Since independence was achieved, new forms of oppression and suffering have emerged.
 The creation of social classes and their use to people’s exploitation has led to chronicle poverty and disparity; all ingredients of conflict.

-Today we are all shocked and hurting from the pointless suffering being caused by terrorism around the world.
+Today as we face global crisis, where we are all shocked and hurting from the pointless suffering being caused by terrorism, war, poverty and now Corona Virus around the world.
 No continent is spared, no nation is spared.
-In response, Western nations seem to be retracting into their basic instincts.
-I don’t think that’s the answer.
+Citizens of the world have a historical duty to unite – and not play in the hand of their crisis which they face.

 In ‘Newsroom’ a popular television sitcom, star character Will Macavoy (Jeff Daniels) announces one of the episoded in this way : ‘war demands sacrifice, sometimes of liberty, sometimes of livelihood and sometimes of life.
 But does it require us to abandon the principles for which we are fighting and inch by inch resemble more the enemy we fight ?
 As Alfred Hawthorn once said, it is easier to fight for one’s principles than to live up to them ?